jcmoraisjr/haproxy-ingress/README.md

 HAProxy should use.
 The following options are available:

 * `native`: Uses native HAProxy reload option `-sf`.
 This is the default option.
+* `reusesocket`: (starting on v0.6) Uses HAProxy `-x` command-line option to pass the listening sockets between old and new HAProxy process, allowing hitless reloads.
 * `multibinder`: Uses GitHub's [multibinder](https://github.com/github/multibinder).
 This [link](https://githubengineering.com/glb-part-2-haproxy-zero-downtime-zero-delay-reloads-with-multibinder/)
 describes how it works.